 Business North Carolina magazine’s “Legal Elite” in Business Law – 2000

-Lawyer of the Year 2019 in Financial Services Regulation Law
+Lawyer of the Year 2019 and 2020 in Financial Services Regulation Law

 Banking and Finance Law; Corporate Law; Financial Services Regulation Law; and Litigation – Banking and Finance